ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Chaining_Commands.md

 pwn.college{0DynjBY81Rphh2EzS7x0zUKGFwK.dFzN4QDLyUTN0czW}
 ```
 ## What I learnt
+I tried using vim, which is a tool that I had some prior experience with but I think it didn't work since I was on Mac.
+I just echoed the commands in the code then and ran it.
+This was pretty interesting to me.
+I bet hackers use this a lot to run their codes in system computers.
 # K.3 Redirecting Script Output
 ## Question
 Let's try something a bit trickier!
 You've piped output between programs with |, but so far, this has just been between one command's output and a different command's input.
 But what if you wanted to send the output of several programs to one command?
 There are a few ways to do this, and we'll explore a simple one here: redirecting output from your script!